chipmunk-project/druzhba-simulator/README.md

     Hardware switch simulator for compiler testing

     USAGE:
-        dsim [OPTIONS] <containers> <ticks>

-    ARGS:
-        <containers>    Number of PHV containers to be initialized by traffic generator
-        <ticks>         Number of ticks to execute for.
-A PHV enters the pipeline at every tick.
+            druzhba [FLAGS] [OPTIONS]

     FLAGS:
         -h, --help       Prints help information
         -V, --version    Prints version information

     OPTIONS:
-        -f, --file <file>    Path to file containing machine code pairs.
+        -i, --input <input_file>    Path to file containing machine code pairs.
+        -g, --gen <num_phv_cons>    Number of PHV containers to be initialized by traffic generator -t, --ticks <ticks>         Number of ticks to execute for.
+A PHV enters the pipeline at every tick.

 Example:

-    cargo run 1 20 -f hole_configurations/simple_raw_stateless_alu_2_2_hole_cfgs.txt 2>/dev/null
+    cargo run -- -g 1 -t 20 2>/dev/null

 If optimizations are desired (using -O1 or -O2 in dgen), the machine code is fed into dgen instead of dsim.